yyl/ComputerArchitectureNotes/Datapath.md

     CPU Time = # of instructions per program x CPI x clock period

 Both CPI and clock period are determined by the processor.
-This note will use a simplified version of process as example.
-This processor includes
+Therefore the design of processor is crucial.
+This note will use a simplified version of process as example of processor design.
+It includes instructions of

 1. memory-reference: `lw`, `sw`
 2. arithmetic-logical: `and`, `sub`, `or`, `and`, `slt`